nonameplum/Changeable/README.md

 In addition `Changeable` gives you possibility to check current pending changes and last made changes.
 Also `Changeable` can be observed with changes that occurs during it's lifetime.

+This gives the opportunity to react on specific state changes that you are interested in.

 Example:

 ```swift